 The early bird gets the worm.
-But in your case, the job.
-The faster you earn your medical assistant certificate or degree, the faster you can pass your exams and get hired by a hospital or physician’s office looking to grow or fill in hiring gaps.
+Or in your case, the job.
+The faster you earn your medical assistant certificate or degree, the faster you can pass your exams and get hired by a hospital or physician’s office.
 But how fast is too fast for a degree?
-Many of today’s accelerated online medical assistant programs advertise graduation within a year, six months, and even as little as 6 weeks.
-Is fewer than two months really possible?
-We look at accelerated medical assistant programs offered via distance learning and whether or not their quick timelines could mean lower quality.
+The fastest online medical assistant programs claim you can finish them in six weeks, but most accelerated programs with proper regional accreditation take between 6 months and two years to complete.
+Here we take a look at today’s fast-track medical assistant programs offered via distance learning and investigate whether or not their quick timelines could mean lower quality education.

 The 6 Week Medical Assistant Program Online

 Owing to the unique blend of administrative and clinical responsibilities performed by medical assistants, six-week programs are incredibly rare.
 The best online medical assistant programs cover essential topics spanning human anatomy to medical records management.
 Additionally, stand-out programs typically require you to spend many hours completing both clinical requirements and an internship in a professional medical environment.

 You may find the occasional program advertising a medical assistant degree online in 6 weeks, but be mindful that some schools prioritize quick profits over quality education and career training.
 Make sure you do your research, talk to admissions counselors, and check for the program’s accreditation.
 Remember, if a program isn’t accredited you may not be able to sit for certification exams.